maximbilan/iOS-Swift-In-App-Purchases-Sample/README.md

 # iOS Swift In-App-Purchases

-I would like to tell how to create simple application with in-app-purchases using <i>Swift</i>.
+I would like to tell how to create a simple application with in-app-purchases using <i>Swift</i>.

 First of all you need to create product IDs in <i><a href="http://itunesconnect.apple.com">iTunes Connect</a></i> for your application.

 ![alt tag](https://raw.github.com/maximbilan/ios_swift_in_app_purchases_sample/master/img/img2.png)
 ![alt tag](https://raw.github.com/maximbilan/ios_swift_in_app_purchases_sample/master/img/img1.png)

-Lets create class <i>InAppPurchase</i>.
+Lets create a class <i>InAppPurchase</i>.
 Inherited from the following protocols:

 <pre>
 class InAppPurchase : NSObject, SKProductsRequestDelegate, SKPaymentTransactionObserver